Information for Applicants 2026

 The distinctive features of the programme are:

-Bilingual provision – delivery and expertise in both languages is an important feature of the National EdD (Wales) hence promoting scholarship in both languages.
+2. Bilingual provision – materials and expertise is available in both Welsh and English promoting scholarship in both languages.

-Communities of Practice – a ‘National EdD (Wales) Cohort’ model creates an infrastructure of connected, highly qualified individuals, working at doctoral level, who are best placed and motivated to help the Welsh system move forward.
-The National EdD (Wales) programme requires national EdD (Wales) students to form their own Communities of Practice (CoPs) for support and reciprocal engagement during the programme.
+3. Communities of Practice (compulsory) – a ‘National EdD (Wales) Cohort’ model creates an infrastructure of connected,highly qualified individuals, working at doctoral level, who are best placed and motivated to help the Welsh system move forward.
+Communities of Practice (CoPs) meet regularly for mutual academic support and reciprocal engagement during the programme.

-Blended Learning – the National EdD (Wales) ensures that participants benefit from a blended learning approach to maximise flexibility with dedicated supervision throughout their studies.
+5. Blended Learning (compulsory) – the National EdD (Wales) ensures that participants benefit from a blended learning approach to maximise flexibility with dedicated supervision throughout their studies.
 Distance Learning materials to support online teaching sessions are available via the EWC’s Professional Learning Passport (PLP).
+Attendance at the on-campus residential EdD Summer School (July 2027)

 Applying for the EdD (Wales)